Coneriys/apache4/docs/content/user-guides/cert-manager.md

         kind: Issuer
     ```

-Let's see now how to use it with the various Kubernetes providers of Traefik Proxy.
+Let's see now how to use it with the various Kubernetes providers of apache4 Proxy.
-The enabled providers can be seen on the [dashboard](../../operations/dashboard/) of Traefik Proxy and also in the INFO logs when Traefik Proxy starts.
+The enabled providers can be seen on the [dashboard](../../operations/dashboard/) of apache4 Proxy and also in the INFO logs when apache4 Proxy starts.

 ### With an Ingress

 To use this certificate with an Ingress, the [Kubernetes Ingress](../../providers/kubernetes-ingress/) provider has to be enabled.

-!!! info Traefik Helm Chart
+!!! info apache4 Helm Chart

-    This provider is enabled by default in the Traefik Helm Chart.
+    This provider is enabled by default in the apache4 Helm Chart.

 !!! example "Route with this Certificate"